elenderg/PAL-1000/instruções de compilação.md

 42. Close up the Son of CAL (if you haven't already) and get back to the tasteful and non-distracting gray of the CAL-4700.
 Then find the CAL-4700's son directory and open up the son's six source files.

-43. Now find the "compile a directory" routine, move our temporary "abort" line down a notch, and uncomment the "Compile a directory (start)" step, like so:
+43. Now find the "_compile a directory_" routine, move our temporary "_abort_" line down a notch, and uncomment the "_Compile a directory (start)_" step, like so:

 `To compile a directory:`
 `Compile the directory (start).`
-`Abort with "I'm not old enough to make babies.". ` `\Compile the directory (load the source files).` `\Compile the directory (scan the source files).` `\Compile the directory (resolve the types).`
+`Abort with "_I'm not old enough to make babies.". ` `\Compile the directory (load the source files).` `\Compile the directory (scan the source files).` `\Compile the directory (resolve the types).`